On St. Martin’s Day traditions dictate that family and friends gather around a glowing hearth or bonfire.

 Historical area Mouraria & 900 years of history

 Historical area Mourariaexists more than 900 years, together with Alfama it is Lisbon’s oldest neighborhoods of great historical value.
-The former Moorish quarter is a muddle of very narrow streets, stairs and small squares, which gives the visitor a glimpse of a forgotten age.

 Restaurant Bruta Flor area Mouraria Lisbon & healthy creative dishes